HenkPoley/split-io-scheduler/README.md

 * 3.2.51 - original, from tarball, excluded some cruft, boots
 * 3.2 - also has trailing whitespace fixes, compiles, not tested
-* 3.3 - elevator->elevator_type to elevator->type, and a fixup around q->sched_uniq in elevator initialization/switching, some whitespace fixes, compiles, not tested
+* 3.3 - elevator->elevator_type to elevator->type, and a fixup around q->sched_uniq in elevator initialization/switching, some whitespace fixes, compiles, 'section mismatch' warnings in some modules are not caused by this patch, not tested